 Emphasizes practical office procedures and knowledge for today's office environment.
 Covers role of entry-level support personnel, employment skills, office health and safety issues, organization and time management, records management, information and communications systems, national and international communications, meeting ant travel planning, and report and presentations research and development.
-Prerequisite: Keyboarding skills or Keyboarding and Formatting.
+Prerequisite: Instructor will assess keyboarding skill.
+A Keyboarding or Keyboarding and Formatting class may be needed.